 Postbaccalaureate appointments are paid, full-time benefits-eligible positions.
 Trainees are expected to work under the supervision of a faculty mentor, and at the end of the program, they are required to demonstrate their ability to plan and execute a presentation of their work and/or produce a scientific paper describing their research or project.

-Candidates can choose to tailor their training in one of the following areas:
+Candidates can choose to tailor their training in any of the research areas at MD Anderson, including:

 - Basic Science Research